PurroWallet/purro-extension/docs/FEATURES_BUILDING.md

 description: Purro Extension Features Building
 ---

+## Single Purpose
+Purro is a non-custodial Web3 wallet.
+Its single purpose is to let users manage accounts/assets and connect/sign with dApps on EVM and Hyperliquid.

+- Connect to dApps via an injected provider
+- Manage accounts/keys and lock/unlock sessions
+- View balances, portfolio, tokens/NFTs
+- Sign messages/transactions and send/receive tokens
+- Show wallet UI (connect, sign, transaction, side panel) only for these tasks

+Does not: collect browsing history, modify page content beyond provider injection, or perform unrelated features.

 ## Wallet Management
 - [x] Create new wallet with 12-word seed phrase
 - [x] Import wallet from seed phrase or private key